 Maybe one day you realize that your credit card debt is slowly growing with each passing month, or you are falling behind on your bills.
 Or perhaps you simply looked around you and realized you are surrounded by things you have purchased that you don't need and can’t afford.
 No matter what the catalyst is for becoming more mindful of your spending, there is always a huge benefit to becoming more conscious of how you use your hard-earned cash.

-If your debt is pressing and the cost of late fees and overdrafts is adding up, there are options that can help get you out of emergency mode, like doing a search for "find a title loan near me” or borrowing from a friend or family.
+If your debt is pressing and the cost of late fees and overdrafts is adding up, there are options that can help get you out of emergency mode, like doing a search for "title loan near me” or borrowing from a friend or family.
 Once you are back on stable ground and have a more relaxed perspective on your budget, then it’s time to work on becoming more mindful of your spending.

 "Minimalism" and "decluttering" are two popular buzzwords you may be hearing a lot of these days.
 That's why "The Minimalists” seem to resonate with so many people - their YouTube channel alone has nearly 100,000 subscribers with more joining every day.
 The duo is made up of Joshua Fields Millburn and Ryan Nicodemus, and they define minimalism as getting rid of the things that don't matter in order to make room for the things that do.

 Fields and Nicodemus write about the movement on their website as well: "Minimalists don’t focus on having less, less, less; rather, we focus on making room for more: more time, more passion, more experiences, more growth, more contribution, more contentment.
 More freedom.
 Clearing the clutter from life’s path helps us make that room."

 Call-To-Action: The Minimalists have created the 30-Day Minimalism Game that is a fun and easy way to explore the world of reducing your mental, financial and spiritual clutter.